dingbat/nsrails/demos/rubymotion/readme.md

 Due to differences with Objective-C, there are some quick additional requirements in the Ruby environment:

 * Right now there's a bug in RubyMotion (v1.4) where getter methods cannot be defined via `attr_accessor` - they'll have to be manually defined (`attr_writer` still works)
-* Macros like **[NSRailsSync](https://github.com/dingbat/nsrails/wiki/NSRailsSync)** should be defined as class methods returning a string
+* Macros like **[NSRMap](https://github.com/dingbat/nsrails/wiki/NSRMap)** should be defined as class methods returning a string
-* **NSRailsSync** is required.
+* **NSRMap** is required.
 And because Ruby is not statically typed, some extra things need to be added...
  1. `*` is unavailable - every property you wish to share needs to be explicitly declared
  2. The rarely used `-m` flag is necessary to define any has-many associations (ie, for arrays)
  3. Dates have to be declared as dates by specifying `NSDate` as a "nested" type